Nancy Kozikowski: Marriage

 Nancy Married a young writer, Holocaust refugee and son of the late Polish movie star Witold Conti.
 According to Janusz: "We worked for nearly a year weaving a complete exhibit before approaching a gallery.
 Then, rolling up the pieces into a grand bundle, we picked what we thought was the best gallery in Portland, walked in cold and asked for a one-man exhibition.
 The following year we got our show."

 Nancy and her husband Janusz were invited by the Polish government to exhibit new works in Warsaw 1979.
 Janusz felt honored to return to the very place he had fled as a child.
 While in Poland, Nancy debuted her woven interpretation of the “Black Madonna,” amid concerns that the image might be censored from the show because of its religious content.
 Pope John Paul II was given the piece because of his personal devotion to the icon.
 The tapestry is now in the Vatican Collection.

 Nancy and Janusz's artistic collaboration ended along with their marriage in early 1987.
 Janusz then focused on painting while Nancy followed her passion for tapestry.
-Late that year, Nancy met noted art dealer John Cacciatore and a new relationship followed.
+Late that year, Nancy met art dealer John Cacciatore and a new relationship followed.
 They became a couple and married ten years later.